 Seeing your blog grow and expand is a pretty cool feeling.
-There are times though, when it’s scary af.
+There are times though when it’s scary af.

 You’ve probably noticed that I’ve been MIA for the past week or so.
-Also, you may have noticed that TT crashed and was down for several of hours, then it went up and down again.
+Also, you may have noticed that TT crashed and was down for several hours, then it went up and down again.

-I’ve spent majority of last couple of days stressing, pulling my hair out, on the phone with my host company, and sitting in front of my computer all night, looking up all kinds of “techie” things.
+I’ve spent the majority of the last couple of days stressing, pulling my hair out, on the phone with my host company, and sitting in front of my computer all night, looking up all kinds of “techie” things.
 The good news is this: I’ve learned a whole lot of things over the last 72 hours or so and, most importantly, we’re back in business.

 Let me tell you… blogging is super fun and fulfilling.
 It can also get so difficult to keep up though, especially when you’re also working full-time.